soliantconsulting/tagmanager/README.md

 Introduction
 ------------
-An extensible jQuery tag manager
+An extensible jQuery tag manager.
+Javscript is written in TypeScript.
+Style sheets are written in LESS.

 Install
 -------